Kingdom of Bulgaria: Education

-In 1909, a year after Bulgarian independence, a law was adopted to change the structure of the education system, maintainted with different minor changes past several decades.
+In 1909, a year after Bulgarian independence, a law was adopted to change the structure of the education system, maintained with different minor changes past several decades.
 In the post-war years, 1919–1923, there was stagnation in comparative education activities.
 All conditions of education functioning were extremely worsened.
 The postwar governments brought about an unstable political and social situation.
 Third, the main task of the Ministry of Education was restoring the normal functions of schools in this country, laying aside all other activities.
 The lower secondary school was converted into a junior one by the law, with a three-year course of study and was served to be succeeded by primary schools and basis of secondary schools.
 Compulsory education became mandatory for children aged 7–14, but only applied to primary school students.
 High schools were established.
 Significant changes were made in the education with the law by Stoyan Omarchevski.
 Basic education institutes were established, courses in high-school were divided into lower and upper courses.
 After the 1923 coup d'état, education was largely changed, including that the transition from primary to secondary was to be decided by entrance examinations, which was also introduced for graduates of incomplete secondary education.
 Religion also became a mandatory subject in high school.

 In comparison to economics, Bulgaria's educational system was more successful, and less than half the population was illiterate.
 Eight years of schooling were required and over 80% of children attended.
 For the few special students who went past elementary school, the high schools were based on the German gymnasium.
 Competitive examinations were used to judge college applicants, and Bulgaria had several technical and specialized schools in addition to the University of Sofia.
 Many Bulgarian students also went abroad, primarily to Germany and Austria after educational ties with Russia ended in 1917.
 Overall, education reached more of the lower classes than anywhere else in Eastern Europe, but on the downside all too many students obtained degrees in the liberal arts and other abstract subjects and could not find work anywhere except in the government bureaucracy.
 Many of them gravitated towards the Bulgarian Communist Party.